Tigge/openant/README.md

 Fork of [openant](https://github.com/Tigge/openant) that brings ANT+ device support, new CLI tools and generally brings upto date.
-There some major changes to be this to 1.0.0:
+There some major changes to bring this to 1.0.0:

 * Python 2 support is dropped in favour of fully supporting Python 3.
 * Module folder name changed to match module name 'ant' -> 'openant' in order to be more Pythonic.
 Symbolic link remains for legacy but should use `import openant`/`from openant.` from now on.